PRC Core Research Project

 Project Goals

-• Describe factors influencing policy decision-making for community health at the local-level in a sample of communities experiencing obesity disparities
+• Describe factors influencing policy decision-making for health at the local-level in a sample of communities experiencing obesity disparities

-• Assess different versions of a policy brief (text-based, risk framing, narrative, and risk framing + narrative) for translation of research about effective policies to address obesity among local policymakers
+• Assess different versions of a policy brief (text-based, risk framing, narrative, and risk framing + narrative) for translation of research about policies to address obesity among local policymakers

 Implications for Research and Practice